 Students here explore complex theory, but then get their hands dirty—whether in the lab, working an internship, or conducting research in the field.
 Students work alongside researchers to conduct original research and to publish papers.
 They compose, farm, perform, research, compete, write, derive, build, grow, govern, teach, cook, dig, and debate.
 Beloiters instruct middle-schoolers in hip-hop dance and maintain community gardens.

-Scientists from Beloit go on to be teachers; artists go into business; majors in psychology and education fight forest fires; history majors go on to co-found major software companies; and almost everyone comes out a better writer than they went in.
+Scientists from Beloit go on to be teachers; artists go into business; psychology majors fight forest fires; history majors go on to co-found major software companies; almost everyone comes out a better writer than they went in.

 These are Beloiters, and they are two things, indisputably: interesting and interested.
 See for yourself.